If we forget about big ol’ Alaska up north, we’re left with Texas claiming the throne for the biggest state in the US of A.

 With so many riveting things to do in Houston, from the vibrant Theater District to the fascinating Museum District, to nearby theme parks, craft breweries, and a diehard sporting culture, there really is something for everyone in Space City.

+What about admiring one-of-a-kind cars on display, or exploring ornate Hindu temples – with plenty of time left over for a good meal.
 So, what do you say, it’s time we started planning our trip, right?

 1 – Become an astronaut for a day at the NASA Space Center

 Behold the wonders of outer space travel and feel like an astronaut for a day at the NASA Space Center!

 At this iconic Houston attraction, guests can discover all about the possibilities of space travel, see how astronauts prepare for their journeys, and get an up-close look at real spacecraft, astronaut suits, and interstellar equipment.

 Make sure to test out the anti-gravity machine in the Living in Space gallery and, if you get hungry, grab some lunch at the NASA cafeteria — the muffins are out of this world.

 2 – Explore Houston’s web of underground tunnels

 Led by an expert local, there’s never a bad day to explore North America’s largest underground tunnel system, located right in (or should we say under) the heart of Houston.

 The complex map of tunnels stretches for more than 7.5 miles, connecting an array of Houston’s bustling corporate buildings.